LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 Assignment #0: Hello World
 ==========================

-Your first assignment is mostly an exercise in following instructions.
+THis assignment is mostly an exercise in following instructions.
 We'll ask you to modify an existing program so that, when run, the program prints "Hello world!".

 Programming jobs often require you to get familiar with, or at least make